Last updated on

 Table of Contents

-MORE RECIPES: Sausage Hashbrown Bites | Pretzel Bites with Cheddar Sauce | Chicken Dipping Sauce
+More Recipes ⭐ Sausage Hashbrown Bites | Pretzel Bites with Cheddar Sauce | Chicken Dipping Sauce

-- Dill - fresh dill minced fine
+- 1 tablespoon of fresh dill, minced fine

-- Italian seasoning
+- ¼ teaspoon of Italian seasoning

 How to Make Cucumber Bites

-FIRST STEP: Wash, peel and slice the cucumbers into half-inch slices discarding the ends.
+FIRST STEP: Wash, peel and slice the cucumbers into half-inch slices, discarding the ends.

-SECOND STEP: Remove a little of the center of the cucumber with a small measuring spoon making a divot in the cucumber.
+SECOND STEP: Remove a little of the center of the cucumber with a small measuring spoon, making a divot in the cucumber.

 THIRD STEP: Mix together the cream cheese, mayonnaise, and ranch dressing until smooth and creamy.